phikal/wastat/README.md

 	plotting the ammount of messages over time.
 The first and the last date will be extracted automatically, and generally don't/shouldn't have to be changed.
+* `./run pt [chat file]`
+	pt - or /plot times/ will create a graph (using gnuplot), plotting the accumulative ammount of messages over all days.

 ---